ptoche/piketty/slidify/lectures/Chapter 06/index.md

     - The fall in $r$ more than compensates for the rise in $\beta$.
 - if $r$ falls less than proportionately when $\beta$ rises, then $\alpha$ rises as $\beta$ falls.
     - The fall in $r$ moderates the rise in $\beta$.
-- Based on historical evolutions observed in Britain and France, the second case seems more relevant over the long run.
+- Based on historical evolutions observed in the United Kingdom and France, the second case seems more relevant over the long run.

 ---